UWStout/ScrummyBot/README.md

 # Scrummy Bot
 Scrummy Bot is a discord bot programmed using node.js and discord.js and backed by a MongoDB database.
 It can be used by software engineering and game design teams to track and encourage the following:
-- Clocking and and out to track time worked
+- Clocking in and out to track time worked
-- Managing daily standup meeting commitments
+- Remembering daily standup meeting commitments
-- Managing sprint deadlines and efforts
+- Remembering sprint deadlines and reporting individual, per-sprint efforts
 - Generating reports of all of the above

 ## Why Did We Create This?